 The WEL Garden Areas

-The Water-Efficient Landscape (WEL) demonstrates that a beautiful garden can thrive on low amounts of supplemental summer water.
-This demonstration area is composed of six gardens designed to offer a variety of landscaping options.
+The Water-Efficient Landscape (WEL) is proof that a beautiful garden can thrive on low amounts of supplemental summer water.
+This demonstration area is composed of seven gardens designed to offer a variety of landscaping options.

-In addition to water wise plant selection, this demonstration garden incorporates various water efficient landscaping techniques.
-These include the use of compost to improve soil structure, drip irrigation, and mulch to reduce soil moisture loss and weed growth.
+In addition to water wise plant selection, the WEL incorporates various water efficient landscaping techniques, including the use of compost to improve soil structure, drip irrigation, and mulch to reduce soil moisture loss and weed growth.

 Fair Oaks Horticulture Center

 11549 Fair Oaks Blvd., Fair Oaks, CA 95628 (Map/Directions)